 Most of the characters in the story are fairly standard, with the standouts being Robin and Sarah’s grandmother Brenda.
 Robin is a good friend to Sarah but soon finds himself in too deep following the Executioner’s murder of his husband which leads to the discovery of his husband’s financial ruin.
 Some of Robin’s early dialogue seems to fall into the cliche category of the gay, bitchy, best friend but he became an endearing character as the season continued and the actor would go on to play several different complex queer characters in later seasons.

 Meanwhile, Brenda also returns to Woodbury after learning about the recent murders and tries to convince Sarah to leave town with her.
 Smart move.
 Unfortunately, sins from Brenda’s past mean her visit to Woodbury ends in tragedy, and the nature of her misdeeds shows how complex and dark people are.
 None of us are as good as we think we are or pretend to be; the only difference is we don’t have a terrifying masked killer stalking us and murdering our friends—hopefully.
 That’s the thing about this series and cast of characters—no one is who they pretend to be when we first meet them.

 Slasher films typically take place over an hour and a half.
-A slasher film stretched out over eight, 50-minute episodes can stall a little in the middle of the story, and Slasher: The Executioner falls victim to this.
-It’s a shame because the rest of the series and each consecutive season are some of the most spectacular and underrated horror I’ve ever seen.
+A slasher film stretched out over eight, 50-minute episodes can stall a little in the middle of the story, and Slasher: The Executioner does feel a little slow in the middle.
+However each each consecutive season is some of the most spectacular and underrated horror I’ve ever seen.
 The first season feels a little rough and uneven, but it’s a mostly entertaining and disturbing exploration of human nature.
 I highly recommend checking out this series and stay tuned as I review each of the four seasons of Slasher.
 I love this franchise and I’m excited to see what’s in store for the show’s future.